 The best way to reduce humidity in the air is to lower the temperature, which causes the moisture vapors to coalesce into droplets.
 That’s why you often get dew in the early hours of the morning when the temperature is coolest.
 Air conditioners handle a certain amount of humidity by default, and most come equipped with drip pans and drain lines to handle excess moisture in the air they cool.

 The problem is that air conditioners can’t control the humidity levels to taste: it just arises as a side effect of cooling the air.
 In cases of heavy humidity, some air conditioners can be overwhelmed by the coalesced moisture and shut down rather than risk an overflow.
 Air conditioners always need to work harder when the air is humid: raising your monthly cooling bills as well as the risk of a breakdown.

 Dehumidifiers Handle the Problem the Right Way

 Dehumidifiers operate according to similar principles to air conditioners: removing the moisture by lowering the temperature.
-But because they don’t need to eject the heat like air conditioners do, they don’t cost as much to run.
+But because they don’t need to eject the heat as air conditioners do, they don’t cost as much to run.
 And because they are built specifically to deal with high humidity, you can tailor the humidity levels to suit individual tastes.
-That can make a huge difference in your comfort levels, as well as enhancing comfort levels throughout the home.
+That can make a huge difference in your comfort levels, as well as enhance comfort levels throughout the home.